is-the-biologist/QC_long_reads/README.md

 # Running the pipeline:

-To run it should be as simple as:
+Once Singularity is installed it should be as simple as:

-`mamba env create --file=environment.yml`
+`singularity exec longreadqc.sif snakemake --cores 1`

-`mamba activate LongReadQC.v1.1`
+You may modify cores to whatever number is necessary.

-`snakemake --cores 1`
+Another note: Snakemake has native capabilities for reading .sif files but there are issues with getting conda environments to run smoothly.
+This implementation is a workaround.

 ## DAG of rules:
 ![dag](https://github.com/is-the-biologist/QC_long_reads/assets/20618833/1112b665-9b02-494d-8938-9d30821cb2a6)